Plumbing contractors in

 Insurance Minimums

-Alaska requires $50,000 general liability minimum for licensed contractors.
-Workers compensation required if employees.
-Many clients require $1M liability coverage.
+Alaska requires minimum $50,000 general liability insurance for plumbing contractors.
+Workers compensation required if employing others.
+Bonding requirements vary by municipality.

 How to Get Licensed